andygrunwald/megos/README.md

 ## Version compatibility

-This library was tested with Apache Mesos in version 0.22.1.
+This library was tested with Apache Mesos in version 0.26.0.
-In theory this should work up to version 0.24.x (including).
+In theory this should work with versions >= v0.25.x.

 In version 0.25.x they renamed various API endpoints (like state.json to /state).
 See [Upgrading Mesos - Upgrading from 0.24.x to 0.25.x](http://mesos.apache.org/documentation/latest/upgrades/) for details.

-If you are running a Mesos cluster >= 0.25.x and you can make this library working with it, please start a Pull Request or open an issue.
-We are happy to get this support into.
+This is the reason why we support no lower versions of Mesos.

 ## Other/Similar projects